API Status Get API Key

 Using the media URL

-Once your file is hosted, pass its URL in the assets array on createPost or editPost:
+Once your file is hosted, pass its URL in the assets array on createPost or editPost. assets is an ordered list where each entry specifies exactly one asset.

 mutation CreatePost {